A Local’s Guide to Minnesota Culture

 At first, I took this personally.
 But, I realized that Minnesotans aren’t really trying to keep you out, they just tend to maintain a close circle of friends and family.
 This can make it hard to break into a friend group with Minnesotans.

-For this reason, those new to Minnesota will likely find their initial tribe with other transplants to the area.
+For this reason, those new to Minnesota will likely find their initial friend circle with other transplants to the area.
 My advice is to be patient, you will eventually build meaningful connections with Minnesotans!